 Dan joined BresMed in 2011.
 Prior to this he worked for Takeda Europe R&D, leading the pre-, peri- and post-launch HEOR planning for diabetes and obesity compounds.
 Dan has led the development of cost-effectiveness models and HTA submissions – providing strategic guidance on HEOR and market access.

-Zoe has nearly 20 years of experience from a career spanning academia, industry, and HEOR and market access consultancy, and has extensive experience in the areas of HTA, payer and reimbursement strategy.
+Zoe has over 20 years of experience from a career spanning academia, industry, and HEOR and market access consultancy, and has extensive experience in the areas of HTA, payer and reimbursement strategy.